 Skip to main content

 In 2023, Denver Urban Gardens (DUG) launched the Urban Garden Project.
-The Urban Garden Project is an initiative to unite, uplift, and amplify the community garden movement across the US and the world.
+The Urban Garden Project is an initiative to unite, uplift, and amplify the community garden movement.

-Community gardens and food forests are uniquely high ROI (return on investment) interventions and should be embraced by city builders as critical infrastructure for thriving cities.
+Community gardens are uniquely high ROI (return on investment) interventions and should be embraced by city builders as critical infrastructure for thriving cities.
 They deliver a host of benefits related to food, community and climate that help solve for some of the toughest problems facing our cities today.

 We believe that everyone deserves access to fresh, healthy food, vibrant communities, and a sustainable future.